KF Gjakova

 KF Gjakova (Klubi Futbollistik Gjakova) is a professional football club from Kosovo which competes in the Second League.
 The club is based in Gjakovë.
 Their home ground is the Gjakova City Stadium which has a seating capacity of 6,000.

+History

+KF Gjakova was founded in 1961 as KF Emin Duraku named after Emin Duraku.
+It was later renamed to KF Gjakova.